manojijthadani/chirp/docs/architecture_design.md

 The main thread instantiates a `ChirpService`, which in turn spawns a dedicated service thread equipped with its own message queue.
 The main thread registers a message handler with this service.
 Any thread with access to the `ChirpService` instance can post messages via the `postMsg(..)` method.
 It is essential to maintain the correct parameter order and data types when posting messages; mismatches will trigger messages in the logs.
 The system supports both asynchronous and synchronous message posting.
 Asynchronous messages are posted with `postMsg` and processed in FIFO order, while synchronous messages posted with `syncMsg` block the caller until the handler completes.

+### Thread State Management

+The ChirpThread maintains a state machine to ensure proper message handling:

+- **NOT_STARTED**: Initial state, no messages can be posted
+- **STARTED**: Thread has been created and started, messages can be posted
+- **RUNNING**: Thread is actively processing messages, messages can be posted
+- **STOPPED**: Thread has been stopped, no messages can be posted

+Messages can only be enqueued when the thread is in STARTED or RUNNING state.
+Attempting to post messages in other states will return `ChirpError::INVALID_SERVICE_STATE`.

 Once a message is posted, it is enqueued in the service’s message queue.
 When the service thread is idle, it dequeues the next message and dispatches the corresponding handler.
 This ensures all handlers are executed within the context of the service thread.
 After a handler finishes execution, the service proceeds to the next message in the queue, guaranteeing that tasks are processed sequentially, without concurrency.
 This continues till the thread is empty.
 In this state the thread is merely waiting on a mutex.

 Messages can be registered with the service at any time, even after the service has been started.
 If messages are posted on a service have no registered handlers, the posted messages are dropped on the floor.